 • Slider Image

-On behalf of the City of Philadelphia, I am honored to welcome you all to the 30th running of the AACR Philadelphia Marathon!
+On behalf of the City of Philadelphia, it is my honor to welcome you to the 31st running of the AACR Philadelphia Marathon!

-Months of hard work and preparation have brought you to this moment and I wish you all the best of luck, and I hope you all have a memorable experience in the City of Philadelphia.
+I wish each of you the best of luck and a memorable experience in our great City of Philadelphia.

 Sincerely,